 In the current context of COVID-19, thanks to technology we can be connected and work from our homes.
 Here are a few tips to help you cope with the excessive use of video calls.

 Focus on scheduling only those that are necessary to avoid symptoms of digital fatigue.

-2. Avoid gallery view mode as the brain, when processing the display of many people at once, does not have the ability to focus properly.
+When processing the display of many people at once we lose the ability to focus properly.
 It is better to see only the speaker.

 3. Establish rest periods during the working day

 You can try writing a letter to a family member or friend, taking meeting notes in notebooks or journals, is a good idea to regain "analogical" concentration.